yahluo-dev/ipk-project-chat/README.md

 an acknowledgement mechanism - the receiver acknowledges the receipt of a segment to the sender.[RFC9293]

-Even though the protocol does provide reliable and in-order data transfer, it does not possess a mechanism for separating discrete blocks of data - it only provides a byte-stream without any separation, which makes it imperative to implement a sort of data separation mechanism.
+Even though the protocol provides reliable and in-order data transfer, it does not possess a mechanism for separating discrete blocks of data - it only provides a byte-stream without any separation, which makes it imperative to implement a sort of data separation mechanism.